 Secondly, you are under no obligation to perform any requested “field sobriety tests.”
 These are those “watch the moving pen,” “walk a straight line” and “count backward” tests that are difficult to do under any circumstances.
 But, when you are nervous and on the side of the busy road, you are going to “fail,” and any “mistake” will used against you later.

 Also, you do not have to submit to the roadside test for alcohol.
 You can refuse it just like you can refuse the other roadside tests.
 If you do, the result can establish the necessary “probable cause” for arrest and show alcohol was in your system.
 The exact reading, however, will not be admissible.

 Finally, the issue of whether you should submit to formal alcohol testing “down at the station” after arrest gets a little more complicated.
 As with all other requests by the State, you can refuse breath testing, but the consequences are fairly severe.
-If you refuse, the DMV will automatically suspend your driver’s license for one (1) year, and you will not be able to get a “limited driving privilege” to/from work for the first six months of that suspension.
-And, in cases where there has been an accident, the officer may still demand a blood test with a warrant.
-On the other hand, if you do “blow,” you may be helping the State build their case against you.
+If you refuse, the DMV will automatically suspend your driver’s license for one (1) year, and you will not be able to get a “limited driving privilege” for six months of that suspension.
+And the officer may still demand a blood test with a warrant.
+On the other hand, if you do “blow,” you are helping the State build their case against you.

 NC laws relating to fines and penalties are somewhat complex and confusing.
 There are many variables used to determine punishment.
 Based upon the evidence presented at the hearing, the trial judge considers a series of factors outlined below to decide which category applies.
 Each category then has a range of punishments that guide the judge in making a final ruling.